deadSnowman/dsm-Comics/README.md

 - users admin, comics admin, and pages admin
 - add a modal delete prompt for comics
 - add delete file button in admin page
+- prevent comics without a title from being stored
+- do something about squished cover images

 ## Getting Started
 Just a small database setup and a few config modifications are needed